tsuyoshiwada/scrollable-elements/README.md

 **selectors: String**
 **direction: String("x" | "y") Default("y")**

-Get all of scrollable elements within the element.
+Get all scrollable elements from in specified selector.
 It returns an empty array if the element is not found.

 ```javascript